Articles Posted in Television

 To demonstrate a station’s compliance with this public interest obligation, the FCC requires the station to maintain and place in the Public Inspection File a Quarterly List reflecting the “station’s most significant programming treatment of community issues during the preceding three month period.”
 By its use of the term “most significant,” the FCC has noted that stations are not required to list all responsive programming, but only that programming which provided the most significant treatment of the issues identified.

 Given that program logs are no longer mandated by the FCC, the Quarterly Lists may be the most important evidence of a station’s compliance with its public service obligations.
 The lists also provide important support for the certification of Class A television station compliance discussed below.
 We therefore urge stations not to “skimp” on the Quarterly Lists, and to err on the side of over-inclusiveness.
-Otherwise, stations risk a determination by the FCC that they did not adequately serve the public interest during the license term.
+Otherwise, stations risk a determination by the FCC that they did not adequately serve the public interest during their license term.
 Stations should include in the Quarterly Lists as much issue-responsive programming as they feel is necessary to demonstrate fully their responsiveness to community needs.
 Taking extra time now to provide a thorough Quarterly List will help reduce risk at license renewal time.

-It should be noted that the FCC has repeatedly emphasized the importance of the Quarterly Lists and often brings enforcement actions against stations that do not have fully complete Quarterly Lists or that do not timely place such lists in their Public Inspection File.
+The FCC has repeatedly emphasized the importance of the Quarterly Lists and often brings enforcement actions against stations that do not have complete Quarterly Lists in their Public Inspection File or which have failed to timely upload such lists when due.
 The FCC’s base fine for missing Quarterly Lists is $10,000.

 Preparation of the Quarterly List